ShawayarFatma/ShawayarFatma/README.md

-- 👋 Hi, I’m @ShawayarFatma
+- 👋 Hi, I’m ShawayarFatma
-- 👀 I’m a ...Development Analyst
+- 👀 I’m a Development Analyst
-- 🌱 I’m currently learning ...Cloud Development
+- 🌱 and I'm currently learning Cloud Development

 <!---
 ShawayarFatma/ShawayarFatma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.